Bahram (horse): Stud record

 At the end of the 1935 racing season Bahram was retired to Egerton Stud in Newmarket where he stood at a service fee of 500 guineas per mare.
 With just two crops racing, Bahram became the second leading sire in 1940 and leading juvenile sire of 1941.
 Among his English progeny were Big Game (2000 Guineas and Champion Stakes), Persian Gulf winner of the Coronation Cup and sire of the Derby winner Parthia, Turkhan, winner of the 1940 St. Leger Stakes and Irish Derby and Zabara, and the winners of 469 races.
 Bahram was also the damsire of Noor who competed successfully in England as well as in America where he would be inducted into the United States' National Museum of Racing and Hall of Fame.

 Following the German occupation of France during World War II, the Aga Khan fled France to the safety of Switzerland, and in September 1940, sold Bahram for £40,000 to an American syndicate made up of Walter P. Chrysler Jr., Alfred G. Vanderbilt II, James Cox Brady, Jr. and Sylvester Labrot, Jr. In 1941, the horse was brought to Vanderbilt's Sagamore Stud in Maryland then to Walter Chrysler Jr.'s North Wales Stud in Warrenton, Virginia.
 However, there was considerable resentment amongst British breeders against the Aga Khan for selling to overseas buyers all five of his Derby winners, particularly the three from the Blandford line, Bahram, Blenheim and Blenheim's son, Mahmoud.
 All of them were considered a severe loss to British breeding stock.
-Also sired Senegal, an argentinian bred who won many races in his country and after was shuttle to Venezuela Here was a notorious champion in the former El Paraiso Race Course and was the first to win twice the Clásico Simon Bolivar (1955, 1956) the most famous race in this country.
+Also sired Senegal, an Argentinian bred who won many races in his country and after was shuttle to Venezuela Here was a notorious champion in the former El Paraiso Race Course and was the first to win twice the Clásico Simon Bolivar (1955, 1956) the most famous race in this country.

 In the US Bahram sired the winners of 660 races worth two million dollars.
 In 1946 Bahram was sold for a reported $130,000 to a stud farm in Argentina where he met with only modest success before his death at 24 years of age in 1956.

+Pedigree

+Bahram is inbred 5S x 5D x 5D x 4D to the stallion St Simon, meaning that he appears fifth generation once (via La Fleche) on the sire side of his pedigree, and fifth generation twice (via Persimmon and William the Third) and fourth generation once on the dam side of his pedigree.